warrior1211421/Gaming-Techies/content/knowledge-base/complete-guide-on-how-to-clean-your-gaming-keyboard.md

 12. Carefully assemble your Keyboard
 13. Place all the key caps back to their positions.

-These were some most authentic ways to clean the gaming keyboard.
+These were some most authentic **ways to clean the gaming keyboard**.
 If you follow them carefully, we assure you that your Keyboard will live much longer to serve you and assist you in your game-play by being responsive enough to let you win the round.